CMU-CREATE-Lab/smell-pittsburgh-prediction/dataset/v2/README.md

 - NOY_PPB: sum of all oxidized atmospheric odd-nitrogen species in ppb
 - OZONE_PPM: ozone (or trioxygen) in ppm
 - OZONE: same as OZONE_PPM

-## Important notes
-- The Lawrenceville ACHD sensor (Feed ID 26) does not have PM2.5 data since the end of year 2020, which means that file "esdr_raw/Feed_26_Lawrenceville_ACHD.csv" has a lot of missing data on year 2021 and 2022.